Last Updated on February 25, 2026 by Maged kamel

 The following case is a fixed-end beam with two three braces, the acting load is a central load of value P.

-We will divide the part AC, where we have braces at A and C, into four quarters.
-For each point, we will estimate the value of the moment, we have MA’=-P*L/16, while for Mb’=0 and for Mc’=+P*L/16.
+We will divide the part AC, which has braces at A and C, into four quarters.
+For each point, we will estimate the value of the moment: MA’ =- P*L/16, Mb’ = 0, and Mc’ = +P*L/16.
 Please refer to the following slide image.

 The following slide shows the details of the denominator of the Cb equation.